-Country: Ukraine Sector: Green Energy Decision: May 2024 Estimated cost: MSEK 7.5 pany Naftogaz plans to expand wind power projects in the country to assist the country's energy supply and promote resilience, as well as to support the country's long-term transition to fossil-free energy production with lower carbon emissions.
+Country: Ukraine Sector: Green Energy Decision: May 2024 Estimated cost: MSEK 7.5 Status: Approved

+Ukraine's energy infrastructure has been severely affected by Russia's war of aggression.
+Over 7 GW of power generation capacity has been destroyed since the start of the war.
+State-owned company Naftogaz plans to expand wind power projects in the country to assist the country's energy supply and promote resilience, as well as to support the country's long-term transition to fossil-free energy production with lower carbon emissions.
 The project is expected to help improve Ukraine's renewable energy production capacity, which in turn will help reduce GHG emissions.